 Two thirds of the first year is devoted to mathematics.
 You will study core mathematics under the three headings of Calculus, Linear Mathematics and Analytical and Computational Foundations, as well as probability and statistics.

 You will benefit from our Peer-Assisted Study Support (PASS) scheme, designed specifically to help you settle in.
 PASS Leaders, who are current maths students, will provide you with a friendly face at the start of your first year and then academic support during that year, through regular PASS sessions.

 The remaining third of the first year is comprised of modules devoted to financial topics such as Microeconomics for Business, Financial Accounting and Business Finance.

 Three-quarters of the year is devoted to mathematics, with modules that extend your expertise in probability and statistics, enhance your computational and numerical skills, and develop the more general skills that are important for careers in mathematics and finance.
 The remaining quarter is devoted to financial modules such as Financial Management, Computational Finance and Financial Reporting.

 At least two-thirds of the year is spent studying more advanced mathematical topics relevant to finance, including modules such as Mathematical Finance, Stochastic Models and Game Theory.
 You will also choose from a range of financial modules such as Financial Economics, Financial Markets and Corporate Finance.

-IB: 37 overall, including 6 in Mathematics or 36 overall, including 7 in Mathematics.
+IB: 36 overall, including 6 in Mathematics at Higher Level.